Our modern jujutsu style is especially good for “street” self-defence.

 A complete system of self-defence

 By including personal development skills in the syllabus alongside the technical, our students–the young ones included!–are encouraged to take ownership of their own progress.
+It also means having healthy relationships with others.

 Is Gendai Jujutsu a Mixed Martial Art (MMA)?